Hemkund Sahib, Photo: Rohit Joshi

 Numerous waterfalls, dense forest, enchanting view of the Himalayas, crystal clear lake and the holy Hemkund Sahib Gurudwara are the key highlights of this trekking trip.

-Hemkund Closing date 2023: Closing date of Hemkund sahib will be announced soon.
-In 2022, Hemkund Sahib shrine was closed for winter season on 10 October.
-This Himalayan shrine of Sikh pilgrims is closed annually for the winter season during which the area becomes snow-bound and difficult to access.
+Hemkund Closing date 2024: Hemkund Sahib shrine will close for winter season on 10 October 2024.
+This Himalayan shrine of Sikh pilgrims will closed annually for the winter season during which the area becomes snow-bound and difficult to access.

 Hemkund Sahib Ropeway